iExecBlockchainComputing/iexec-core/README.md

 ```
 Some other variables are settable through docker.
 Please check the application.yml file.

-**Please note that the wallet used by the core should contain at least 0.1 ETH and some RLC to start**
+**Please note that the wallet used by the core should contain at least 0.1 ETH and some RLC to start**.
 Since the core will perform some transactions on the blockchain and handle some RLC, it needs both at start-up.

-The scheduling logic is in the core.
-It is in charge of orchestrating the tasks.
+## Documentation

+A more exhaustive documentation is available on [the official documentation of iExec](https://docs.iex.ec/)